+The academic oversight of the curriculum and research operations of Pilgrim is exercised by the Academic Committee.
 The research agenda focuses on supporting and encouraging the culture of research and scholarship within the College.
 The Committee is responsible for considering applications for research grants, organising seminars and programs for visiting scholars, enabling Faculty engagement and cooperation in research, and facilitating the publication of theology.

 Responsibility for overseeing Uniting Church candidates and their formation, and the use of bequest monies, is exercised by the UCA Formation and Oversight